Jiang Yu

-Jiang Yu (姜瑜; born 1964) is a Chinese diplomat who serves as the special representative for cooperation between China and Central and Eastern European countries within the Ministry of Foreign Affairs of the People's Republic of China.
+Jiang Yu (姜瑜; born 1964) is a Chinese diplomat who served as the special representative for cooperation between China and Central and Eastern European countries within the Ministry of Foreign Affairs of the People's Republic of China from 2022 to 2025.
 She previously served as the spokesperson within the ministry, and as Chinese ambassador to Albania (2015-2018) and Romania (2019-2022).

 Biography

 Born in 1964 in Beijing, Jiang graduated with a major in English from China Foreign Affairs University in 1987.
 From 1987 to 1991, she served in the Beijing Personnel Service Corporation, which was responsible for providing services to foreign institutions in China.
 In 1991, she joined the Information Department of the Ministry of Foreign Affairs where she worked as a staff member and attaché.
 From 1992 to 1995, she served as an attaché and third secretary with the Chinese mission in the United Nations.

 From 1995 to 2002, she worked as third secretary, deputy director, and director of the Information Department of the Ministry of Foreign Affairs In 2000, the Foreign Correspondents Information Center was established to provide relevant services to journalists in China, and Jiang was appointed as the first director of this organization.
 From 2002 to 2005, she served as counselor within the Office of the Commissioner of the Ministry of Foreign Affairs in Hong Kong.
 In 2005, she was appointed as counsellor within the Information Department of the Ministry of Foreign Affairs.

 In early 2006, she was promoted to deputy director-general of the Information Department.
 On 13 June 2006, Jiang attended a regular press conference for the first time as the spokesperson of the Ministry of Foreign Affairs.
 Over the years, she has become noted for her sharp commentary.
 In April 2008, following the criticism of China's response to the 2008 Tibetan unrest by CNN commentator Jack Cafferty, Jiang demanded CNN to apologise by stating the "vicious remarks" made "against the Chinese people".
 In March 2011, during the 2011 Chinese pro-democracy protests, regarding the handling of journalists operating in mainland China in the wake of growing social unease about restricted civil liberties, she said "why do some journalists always run into trouble?
 I find it strange" and that "journalists should really respect the laws and regulations."